hbctraining/Intro-to-shell-fasrc-flipped/lessons/even_more_bash.md

 alias aliasname=value
 ```

 When setting an alias **no spaces are permitted around the equal sign**.
-If value contains spaces or tabs, you must enclose the value within quotation marks.
-If you look through the list of aliases that have been set for you, `ll` is a good example of this:
+If value contains spaces or tabs, you must enclose the value within quotation marks. `ll` is a common alias that people use, and it is a good example of this:

 ```bash
 alias ll='ls -l'